snogaraleal/adjax/README.md

 # Django ADJAX

-**Adjax** is a simple AJAX-based RPC mechanism for Django.
-Adjax is JS library-agnostic  meaning that you do not need jQuery or underscore.
-The library also provides argument type validation and an extensible JSON serializer.
+**Adjax** lets you call Python functions defined in the server from JavaScript code in the client in a safe way.
+Adjax is a simple AJAX-based RPC mechanism for Django.

+Adjax provides argument type validation and an extensible JSON serializer that allows you to plug in your own types.

 ## Installation

-This project supports **Python 3** only.
+This project supports both **Python 2** and **Python 3**.

 Install with `pip install django-adjax`.